 Best mirrorless camera buying guide – EVF and sensor

 One further issue with early mirrorless cameras was that the lack of an optical viewfinder meant an electronic one was required in its place.
 Early EVFs were clunky at best, offering a small and pixelated view.
-These days, however, that’s simply not the case and the difference in quality between the high-resolution EVFs that many mirrorless cameras are now equipped with and their optical counterparts on a DSLR are much less pronounced.
+But these days, that’s simply not the case and the difference in quality between the high-resolution EVFs that many mirrorless cameras are now equipped with and their optical counterparts on a DSLR are far less pronounced.

 If you’re going to be shooting high-speed sport and action, the other thing you’ll look out for is an EVF that features no viewfinder blackout.
 Viewfinder blackout refers to the period of blackout between each frame captured – something that can make it harder to keep up and track a subject successfully through the frame.
 The Sony Alpha 9 is currently one of the best mirrorless examples on the market with no EVF blackout.